 The Cub and Docking Station must be serviced in a Non-Hazardous environment and by ION Science Ltd authorised service centres only.
-Substitution of components may impair intrinsic safety.
+Substitution of

 Ingress Protection: Continuous exposure to wet weather conditions should be limited to less than one day and harsh water spray conditions should be avoided.